OrenFra/Tic-Tac-Toe/README.md

 boards are added to the dictionary in a string format that uses less memory and makes the search in the dictionary faster.
-Each board is given a score based on RL method of operant conditioning - positive strengthening of the score if the game was won, lower positive strengthening if for draw and negative strengthening if the game was lost.
-The file "tic_tac_toe.py" then uses this dictionary in order to play.
-For each turn, the program searches for all the possible moves and picks the one with the highest score.
-The game is displayed with kivy based GUI.
+Each board is given a score based on RL method of operant conditioning - positive strengthening of the score if the game was won, lower positive strengthening for draw and negative strengthening if the game was lost.
+The file "tic_tac_toe.py" then uses this dictionary in order to play the game with kivy based GUI.
+For each turn of the computer, the program searches for all the possible moves and picks the one with the highest score.

 ## Usage
-1. run "tic_tac_toe.py" file.
+1. Run "tic_tac_toe.py" file.

-2. You have the first turn, press on one of the squares in order to place your tool their.
+2. You have the first turn of the game, press on one of the squares in order to place your tool there.
-You play as the round and the computer plays as the x.
+You play with the cirle tools and the computer plays with the X tools.

 <p align="center">
   <img src="images/board_game.JPG" alt="Output">